DigiBP/Team-Watermelons/README.md

 ## Benefits of the To-Be Process 💪🏼😄
 The process is automated and digitalized and many pains are relived and gains created:
 -	The usage of the form allows **storing structured data** at the very beginning of the process
--	An **automated case-number** helps to facilitate the overview of all cases for helpica
+-	An **automated case-number** helps to facilitate the overview of all cases for helpica.ch
--	**Automated confirmation** of the request receipt eliminates uncertainties of customers who are wondering if their request has reached helpica.
+-	**Automated confirmation** of the request receipt eliminates uncertainties of customers who are wondering if their request has reached helpica.ch
 -	The performed **sentiment analysis supports prioritizing** requests
--	**Time savings** for Helpica, since requests are allocated to the department and a standardized process is followed across all departments
+-	**Time savings** for helpica.ch, since requests are allocated to the department and a standardized process is followed across all departments
 -	**Quicker handling** of the requests.
 Customers receive replies much faster
 -	**Structured data**: all the data is collected in a structured form